 Zaros' corporeal form will change depending on whether the player chooses to sabotage Zaros - by making a light simulacrum - or aid him.

 In addition to his NPC followers, Zaros has many player followers.
 Zaros was rated the third most popular god in Jagex's Odd Gods poll, falling behind Saradomin by only 113 votes.
 Amongst members, Zaros rated second, defeating Saradomin by nearly 900 votes.
 In both cases, Guthix was the most popular.

-- Certain Mahjarrat - Azzanadra, Sliske, Jhallan, Akthanakos, and Wahisietel (all other Mahjarrat are traitors to Zaros)
+- Certain Mahjarrat - Azzanadra, Sliske, Jhallan, Akthanakos, and Wahisietel (other Mahjarrat are either neutral or follow Zamorak)

 - Blood reavers

 - Ancient mages, ancient rangers and ancient warriors